marvin-uncode/CyberSecurityProject2_ids/Report.md

 ## 3.2 Ettercap

 To learn how to detect a man-in-the-middle attack from Ettercap, we first ran the attack on our network while monitoring the traffic using Wireshark.
-Since Wireshark has a pre-built flag that detects Arp-Cache-Poisoning, we can detect an attack from Ettercap by checking if packets have this flag toggled:
-  `arp.duplicate-address-frame`
+Since PyShark does not have any support for ARP traffic, we decided to use the python module *Scapy* instead.
+To detect if an ARP Cache Spoof has occured, we checked if the reported source mac address in each packet, matched the true mac address.

 ## 3.3 Responder